Why does IT spending in the retail industry matter?

 - Custom development

-It’s not enough to say “retailers should invest into IT”
+It’s not enough to say “Retailers should invest in IT”

 This is why it’s crucial for retailers to understand their specific business goals and how investing in the right IT priorities can push them miles ahead of their competition (especially those who haven’t invested).